Helaxious/snake_cases/_posts/2022-03-27-jekyll_tutorial-1.md

 └── 2022-03-27-welcome-to-jekyll.markdown
 ```

-The post also helps us by telling us how to format our file name: `YEAR-MONTH-DAY-title.MARKUP` first, the file name needs a date on when it was written in the format `YEAR-MONTH-DAY`, next, the blog title, separated from the date with an dash: `-title` and last, the file extension: `.MARKUP`
+The post also helps us by telling us how to format our file name: `YEAR-MONTH-DAY-title.MARKUP` first, the file name needs a date on when it was written in the format `YEAR-MONTH-DAY`, next, the blog title, separated from the date with an dash: `-title` and last, the file extension: `.MARKUP`.

-(Take extra attention to the file name, if it's incorrectly named, the post may not show up in your site)
+(Take extra attention to the file name, if it's incorrectly named, the post may not show up in your site).

 With this knowledge, we're able to start posting in our blog!